 GitWorktree.org logoGitWorktree.org

-How to Merge Git Worktree Changes
+Git Worktree Merge: How to Merge Worktree Changes into Main

 Branches in a git worktree are regular Git branches.
 Merging works exactly the same way it does with any other branch — the only difference is that you may already have both the source and target branches checked out in separate directories.